 Amongst his numerous photography awards, Gero won the Wildlife Category of Nature's Best Photography Magazine's prestigious Windland Smith Rice International Awards in 2010.
 His image "Bison" has consequently been displayed at the Smithsonian National Museum of Natural History in Washington D.C.
 His image "Male Tiger Scratch-marking Tree" was recognized as Highly Honored in the Windland Smith Rice International Awards' Endangered Species Category, and was recognized a Top 10 image by NANPA (North American Nature Photography Association) for 2011.

 I began taking photographs in print and slide format.
-The advancements in quality over the last few years in digital photography have made it an obvious transition for me to now photograph exclusively in digital format.
-I use Canon cameras and lenses.
-Natural light is my primary light source, although I do use speedlite flashes from time to time, to freeze motion, as fill light or to get catch light in my subjects' eyes.
+The advancements in quality over the last decade and a half in digital photography have made it an obvious transition for me to now photograph exclusively in digital format.
+I mostly use Canon cameras and lenses.
+Natural light is my primary light source, although I do use speedlite flashes from time to time to freeze motion, as fill light or to get catch light in my subjects' eyes.

-My work is comprised of approximately 40% landscapes and 60% wildlife.
-20-25% of my overall body of work is black & white or sepia toned.
+work description My work is comprised of approximately 40% landscapes and 60% wildlife.
+10-15% of my body of work is black & white or sepia toned.
 All of my subject matter is photographed on location in the wild.
 I now edit digitally for contrast and color correction, but to maintain a photographic purity no elements are added or removed.
 Effects such as motion blur are created "in camera."

 I carefully research my locations, and previsualize my shoots and subjects.
 In landscape photography the weather and clouds play an important function, and I can plan accordingly.
 With wildlife photography, the research goes more into the habits and locales of a certain species, and then animals do as they please, so I hope to be at the "right place at the right time."
 Animals are most active early in the morning or in the late afternoon/evening.
 This also coincides with the "golden hours" of landscape photography, when light is at its most dramatic.
 With landscapes I often "see" an image in black & white.
 With wildlife, sometimes the drama unfolds in less than perfect light, and I reactively may choose to convert to black & white.